How To Run a PowerShell Script? The 2 Best Methods

 ↪ Changing the PowerShell Execution Policy

-Now that we know the significance of the execution policy and the different ways it works in, let’s look at adjusting these restrictions.
+Now that we know the significance of the execution policy and the different ways it works, let’s look at adjusting these restrictions.
 Here’s a detailed rundown on how to change the PowerShell Execution Policy:

-1. Open up Windows PowerShell using the Windows Search bar and make sure to run it as an Administrator.
+1. Open Windows PowerShell using the Windows Search bar and ensure you run it as an Administrator.

 Run Windows Powershell